JorgeUbaldoR/sem3-25-pi-2024_25-G131/docs/sprintA/us006/02.analysis/Readme.md

-# US 006 - To create a Task
+# US006 - Create a Task

 ## 2. Analysis